London RIOT

 • Amal Aziz is a researcher pursuing a PhD in biomedical engineering at Western University's Robarts Research Institute under Dr. Aaron Fenster.
 With a background in medical biophysics, her current focus is on developing a 3D breast ultrasound system to provide point-of-care technologies for the early diagnosis of breast cancer, especially in underserved populations.

-• Ebenezeer Mussie is a first year medical student at Schulich Medicine with an interest in cancer research that pertains to investigating RB gene mutations in TNBC and exploring potential therapeutics.
+• Ebenezeer is a second year medical student at Schulich Medicine with an interest in cancer research that pertains to investigating RB gene mutations in TNBC and exploring potential therapeutics.

-• Peter Zeng is currently a 6th year MD/PhD student at the Schulich School of Medicine and is very glad to be continuing his involvement in RIOT for the 6th year and counting!
+• Peter is currently a 7th year MD/PhD student at the Schulich School of Medicine and is very glad to be continuing his involvement in RIOT for the 7th year and counting!

 • Ryan Au is a PhD Candidate at Western University studying Medical Biophysics.
 His research is focused on developing AI tools and using eye tracking technology to improve the diagnosis of prostate cancer on multiparametric MRI.

-• Tori Chen is a 4th year medical sciences student at Western University with a research background in diabetic retinopathy and cardiomyopathy.
-Passionate about healthcare advocacy and community engagement, she serves as the Vice President of Breast Cancer Canada’s London Hub, a volunteer at ChildCan, and the Finance Director at UNICEF Western.
-Additionally, Tori supports Bark at the Moon Animal Rescue as a Partnership Coordinator, fostering community connections to enhance animal welfare initiatives.
+• Tori is a 1st year MSc student in the department of medical biophysics at Western University.
+Her research focuses on the theranostic potential of different iron particles for cancer.
+Passionate about healthcare advocacy and community engagement, she serves as the Vice President of Breast Cancer Canada’s London Hub, a volunteer at ChildCan, and a partnership coordinator at Bark at the Moon Animal Rescue.

 Our Impact